BL-Labs/imagedirectory/README.md

 - Medium are between small and 'plate' size
 - 'Plates' are any images larger than 1000x1000 (1,000,000 pixel area)

 Each image is represented by a single row in the manifest.
-From left to right, the columns are:
+The columns are:

     flickr_id:       The 'photo' identifier on flickr
     flickr_url:      A handy URL to the image for convenience